10 Best things to do in Sintra – Complete guide

 In 1147 it was conquered by D. Afonso Henriques.
 But, since it did not have an important military function, it was eventually abandoned until it was recovered by D. Fernando II, the artist king, who restored the walls and planted trees in the surrounding area.

 The castle is next to the Pena Palace in the Sintra Mountains.
-The road to the Moorish castle, as well as the Pena Palace, is now forbidden to private cars.
-It can only be reached with public transport, taxis, uber, or tours.
+The road to the Moorish castle and Pena Palace is now forbidden to private cars.
+It can only be reached with public transport, taxis, Uber, or tours.

 You can buy the castle ticket at the entrance or online.
 There are combined tickets with other Sintra monuments, which makes entry cheaper.